akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 These commands will download forward (R1) and reverse (R2) RADseq reads of _Quercus boyntonii_.
 These are the product of Illumina "paired end" sequencing.

-Let's take a look at one of these files using `cat`.
+Once the downloads are complete, let's take a look at one of these files using `cat`.

 ```{bash}
 cat S152_L002_R1_001.fastq.gz